 Labour Law Compliance Checklist 2019admin

-Labour Law compliance is nothing but a set of standard terms or conditions of employment.
+Labour Law compliance checklist is nothing but a set of standard terms or conditions of employment.
 It may refer to several regulatory compliances including minimum wages act, work men’s compensation act, contract labor act, factories act, etc. For carrying out business, companies are required to meet statutory compliance requirements.
 There are various laws and acts that a business needs to follow.
 Failure to comply with the regulations may lead to punitive action from the concerned authorities.
 There are central laws, and there are state laws with which a business must comply.

 Labour Law Checklist